-Diseases & Treatment
+Diseases & Treatments

 Dr. Robin Boushey is a colorectal specialist whose main clinical interests focus on all types of colorectal diseases with an emphasis on Minimal Invasive Surgery (MIS).
-These include colon and rectal cancer, diverticular disease, inflammatory bowel disease, as well as other benign conditions such as hemorrhoids, fistulas, and anal fissures.
+These include colon and rectal cancer, diverticular disease, inflammatory bowel disease, as well as other benign conditions such as hemorrhoids, pilonidal cyst, fistulas, and anal fissures.

 What is MIS ?

-Minimal Invasive Surgery (MIS) surgeons use specialized instruments, miniature high definition cameras, fibre-optic cables and scopes, and high-definition monitors to operate through incisions that require only a stitch or two to close.
+Minimal Invasive Surgery (MIS) surgeons use specialized instruments, miniature high definition cameras, fibre-optic cables and scopes, and high-definition monitors to operate through incisions that require only a few stitches to close.
 Here’s just one example of the difference MIS makes: today, the standard of care for surgical removal of colorectal cancer requires a large abdominal incision, a hospital stay of nine to twelve days, significant pain and two to three months to recover.
 But with leading-edge MIS techniques in which the tumour is removed through tiny incisions, the same patient can leave the hospital within three to five days and be back to work in four to six weeks—all with minimal pain.

 MIS is also gratifying for surgeons and the entire operating room team.